ayvi-0001/dotfiles/README.md

 # only search config for 2 keys.
 ./install yazi helix

-# if a single key has multiple path segments, it must be enclosed in quotes.
+# search for 1 key with multiple path segments
-./install '.secret/.ssh'
+./install .secret/.ssh
 ```

 ### Filtering